adfresca/sdk-ios/README.md

 ### In-App Purchase Tracking (Beta)

-With In-App-Purchase Tracking , you can analyze all the purchases of your users, and use it for targeting specific user segment to display your campaigns. (targeting feature is coming soon)
+With In-App-Purchase Tracking , you can analyze all the purchases of your users, and use it for targeting specific user segments to display your campaigns. (targeting feature is coming soon)

 There are two types of purchases you can track with our SDK.

-1. **Actual Item Purchase Tracking:**  the purchases made by real money.
-For example, user purchased 'USD 1.99' to get 'Gold 100' cash item.
+1. **Actual Item Purchase Tracking:**  Purchases made with real money.
+For example, user purchased ‘$1.99' to get 'Gold 100' cash item.
-2. **Virtual Item Purchase Tracking:** the purchases made by virtual money.
+2. **Virtual Item Purchase Tracking:** Purchases made by virtual money.
 For example, user purchased 'Gold 10' to get 'Rocket Launcher' item

-You don't need to write down any item list manually.
-All the Items tracked by SDK are automatically added to our dashboard.
-To see the list of item, go to 'Overview > Settings > In-App Items' page in our dashboard.
+You don't need to manually write down any item list.
+All the items are tracked by our SDK and automatically added to our dashboard.
+To see the list of items, go to 'Overview > Settings > In-App Items' page in our dashboard.

-Let's get started to implement SDK codes with examples below.
+Let's get started and implement SDK codes with the examples below.

 #### Actual Item Tracking